 EXPERT D: No, women understand their capabilities and demand for a salary they think is fair.
 However, men are a bit more forward in bringing up pay raise, while women tend to beat around the bush.

 EXPERTS SAY: No, but females don’t ask very often.

-3. Do employers really avoid hiring recently married females or young mothers?
+3. Do employers really avoid hiring recently married females

 EXPERT A: Employers are always sensitive to loss of productivity when new mothers apply for maternity leave or take time off to tend for their kids.